xwmx/nb/README.md

              <remote-url> is specified, create the new global notebook as a
              clone of <remote-url>.
-  archive    Set the current notebook or notebook <name> to 'archived' status. init       Create a new local notebook.
-Specify a <path> or omit to
+  archive    Set the current notebook or notebook <name> to 'archived' status. export     Export the notebook <name> to the current directory or <path>,
-             initialize the current working directory as a local notebook.
+             making it usable as a local notebook. import     Import the local notebook at <path> to make it global. init       Create a new local notebook.
+Specify a <path> or omit to initialize the current working directory as a local notebook.
              Specify <remote-url> to clone an existing notebook.